iCliniq Logo

 Welcome back to icliniq.com.

-There are some conditions where vitamin B12 deficiency can occur in a non-vegetarian, like worm infestation and pernicious anemia.
-In worm infestation, whatever we eat, the worms in our gut compete for the absorption of vitamin B 12.
+There are some conditions where vitamin B12 deficiency can occur in a non-vegetarian, such as worm infestation and pernicious anemia.
+In worm infestation, whatever we eat, the worms in our gut compete for the absorption of vitamin B12.

 For a confirmatory diagnosis of pernicious anemia, we need to do an upper GI (gastrointestinal) endoscopy and take a gastric biopsy to look for atrophic gastritis.

-Several noninvasive tests like anti parietal cell antibodies are recently available in the market.
-But, these have lower sensitivity and specificity compared to endoscopy and biopsy.
+Several noninvasive tests, like anti-parietal cell antibodies, are recently available on the market.
+But these have lower sensitivity and specificity compared to endoscopy and biopsy.

 I would suggest you try taking the following medicines.
-Consult your specialist doctor, discuss with him or her and start taking the medicines after their consent.
+Consult your specialist doctor, discuss it with him or her, and start taking the medicines after their consent.

 1. Tablet Zentel (Albendazole) 400 mg for three days at bedtime, which is a deworming agent.